Monroe Canyon Fire: Background

 Humidity levels were extremely low, around 5%, and fuel moistures were at historically low levels around 8%.
 High temperatures around 90 °F, and winds were persisting at 27 mph, gusting up to 35 mph, all factors contributing to red flag warnings.
 Wind gusts at times were reported over 60 mph, and steep terrain influenced the fire's spread and challenged suppression efforts.

+Past prescribed burns

+Fishlake National Forest performed extensive prescribed burning on Monroe Mountain in the decade before the Monroe Canyon Fire.
+Native aspen populations were restored inside the burn units.
+From 2020–2025, the Fishlake National Forest led the intermountain region in acres treated with prescribed fire.
+A key element of their approach was to pioneer the use of slash lines, in order to safely achieve forest stand replacement.

+Aspen is naturally resistant to fire.
+Despite fourteen straight days of red flag fire weather conditions, the prescribed burn areas successfully slowed and steered the wildfire away from communities, including Annabella and Koosharem.
+This bought firefighters time to protect homes and reduced the final size of the wildfire.

 Cause

-The Monroe Canyon Fire ignited after 2:30 pm on July 13, 2025 along Monroe Mountain.
-A man was seen driving a UTV along Monroe Mountain that afternoon, and authorities were looking for Conner Maher in possible relationship to the fire's ignition.
+The Monroe Canyon Fire ignited after 2:30 pm on July 13, 2025, along Monroe Mountain.
+A man was seen driving a UTV along Monroe Mountain that afternoon, and authorities were looking for him as possibly linked to the fire's ignition.
 The cause is human-related, however, the official cause remains under investigation.